BerWang/web/05 Acceptance Testing/README.md

 # Acceptance Testing

 Each week you will be expected to complete a series of lab activities.
 You will be required to reflect on these in your assignment so make sure you keep records of what you have done.
-The supporting presentation can be found at https://goo.gl/JxMDl5
+The supporting presentation can be found at https://goo.gl/Tx8nWx

+## Acruing Knowledge

+As you begin each sprint you should aim to apply more of the knowledge and skills covered in the lectures.
+For this sprint you will need to include:

+1. The sprint planning and review meetings
+2. The daily standups
+3. Pair programming
+4. Version control including a good branching strategy

+You will also be implementing acceptance testing at one of three levels:

+1. You should work with a DSL to define your tests
+2. You should use an appropriate framework to define these as automated tests
+3. Finally, you should attempt to write step-definitions to automatically convert the tests written in a DSL to automated tests.

-## Regression Testing
+## Behaviour-Driven Development
-In your first sprint, you devised a set of detailed, manual tests to verify that your code solved the user story.
-You will now learn the concepts and syntax of the testing framework for your chosen platform by writing a set of tests to prove your code has passed.

-1. Write detailed acceptance tests that describe the user story you have finished
-  1. Write tests that test correct input
-  2. Write tests that test incorrect input
-2. Make sure all the tests pass
+Before starting your next sprint, revisit each of the completed _user stories_ and define each of them using a _business-readable DSL_ such as Gherkin.

+1. Create a `features/` directory.
+2. Create a file with a `.feature` extension for each user story.
+3. At the top of each of the files create a **feature** and add the user story.
+4. Now define a number of **scenarios** to clearly and unambiguously define all the tests you need to carry out.
+5. Under each scenario, list the steps required.
+6. Install and run a tool such as `gherkindoc` to generate your **documentation site** so it can be viewed through github.coventry.ac.uk

 ## Sprint Review

-The current sprint is ending so you will need to perform a review.
+By this stage you have completed  first sprint and so you will need to hold a sprint review meeting. _Make sure you have invited your client_.

-1. Form a standing group around a (large) monitor.
-  1. Make sure all the team are present.
-  2. Make sure one of the academic lab staff is also present.
-2. The Product Owner reads out the user story.
-3. One of the team demonstrates that this has been fully implemented by showing the working software (don't use the automated tests).
-4. The product owner and customers present try out the new features and ask questions which need to be clearly answered by the team.
-5. If the product owner and customers are happy with the working product, it is signed off.
-6. If there are concerns there are two options:
-  1. If the solution fails to deliver any benefits the user story is replaced at the top of the product backlog.
-  2. If the solution partially works, the team, together with the customer write a new user story to fill in the gaps.
-7. Issues are discussed and a solution established to prevent these issues recurring.
+1. The team:
+  1. displays the **documentation site** generated from the `.feature` files and recap the tasks that were agreed on during the previous meeting.
+  2. demonstrate the product, showing that the agreed user story(s) have been completed and that the product is useful to the client.
+2. The client gives feedback and may be in a position to sign off the work carried out so far.
+3. The client and developers use the Kanban board to identify any issues in the sprint backlog that were not completed:
+  1. Issues are added to the issue tracker in GitHub.
+  2. These issues are added to the sprint backlog column on the Kanban board.
+4. The client and developers update the _User Story Map_:
+  1. Change the story priority based on the client's current requirements.
-8. The planning meeting now needs to be carried out for the next sprint.
+  2. Decide what will be included in the next sprint.
+5. A new `.feature` file is created for each user story in the new sprint and the team work with the customer to write the scenarios and steps.
+6. The Kanban board is updated with the user stories from the new sprint.

-## Sprint Planning
+## The Sprint
-You are now ready to run your second sprint planning meeting.
-Assign the roles of Scrum Master and Product Owner to different team members.

-1. Carry out the same process as described in the previous labs.
-2. If you are collaborating with other teams you should run a combined planning meeting.
-3. Go through the product backlog and use MoSCoW rules to re-order the cards based on input from the team.
-4. Take the top-most card and use BDD rules to design a suitable technical solution.
-  1. Design the interface (use a whiteboard or paper)
-  2. Iteratively design the architecture using the BDD process.
-5. Divide up the work between members of the team.
-  1. Members should be assigned work in their skill area.
-  2. Ideally each task should be assigned to a pair of developers.

-## Test-Driven Development
-Instead of writing out a sequence of manual tests to ensure compliance your team will practice TDD.

-1. Create a feature branch for the user story.
-2. Extend the existing acceptance tests you wrote earlier to write detailed tests.
-3. Run the tests, they should fail.
-4. Start your feature development.
-5. Re-run your test suite regularly to check what still needs to be implemented.
+During this sprint, try to implement each of the _scenarios_ as an automated acceptance test.
+By the end of the sprint you should have one test per scenario and all the tests should have passed.

+### Step Definitions

+As a bare minimum you will need to write the tests but you should have a go at writing a step-definition file which will read the `.feature` files and automatically generate and run the acceptance tests.

 ## Supporting Materials